pletzer/perf-training/_lessons/python-scatter/03b-ctypes.md

 ## Why extend Python with C/C++

- 1. You want to call a function that is implemented in C, C++ or Fortran.
-This can give access to a vast collection of libraries so you won't have to rewrite the code in Python.
+ 1. you want to call a function that is implemented in C, C++ or Fortran.
+This gives you access to a vast collection of libraries so you won't have re-invent the wheel.
- 2. You have identified a performance bottleneck - reimplementing some parts of your Python code in C, C++ or Fortran will give you a performance boost
+ 2. you have identified a performance bottleneck - reimplementing some parts of your Python code in C, C++ or Fortran will give you a performance boost
- 3. Make your code type safe.
+ 3. make your code type safe.
 In contrast to C, C++ and Fortran, Python is not a typed language - you can pass any object to any Python function.
 This can cause runtime failures in Python which cannot occur in C, C++ or Fortran, as the error would be caught by the compiler.

 ### Pros

- * A good way to glue Python with an external library
+ * a good way to glue Python with an external library, no need to compile interface code
- * Can be used to incrementally migrate code to C/C++
+ * can be used to incrementally migrate code to C/C++
- * Very flexible
+ * very flexible, you can pass most priitive types, array types and struct's from Python to C and back
- * Simpler and easier to maintain than custom C extensions
+ * simpler and easier to maintain than custom C extensions

 ### Cons

- * Has a learning curve, one must understand how Python and C work
+ * has a learning curve, one must understand how Python and C work
- * Mistakes often lead to segmentation faults, which can be hard to debug
+ * mistakes often lead to segmentation faults, which can be hard to debug

 ## Learn the basics